 You will receive the 1099-G tax form, which you must have in order to complete your state and federal tax returns.
-The 1099-G form will be available by the end of January 2021 and mailed or emailed to IDES claimants based on their previously selected preference.
+The 1099-G form was mailed or emailed to IDES claimants based on their previously selected preference.
 This pertains to individuals who received state and/or federal benefits.

 If you receive a 1099-G form from IDES but did not receive unemployment benefits in 2020, this may indicate a claim was fraudulently filed in your name and you should immediately call IDES at 800-244-5631.

 Help Filing Taxes